status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

 | Storage| 2 TB SSD| Here’s a list of [known good models :octicons-tab-external-16:](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038){:target="_blank"}. |
 | Network |Broadband without data cap| Data consumption at 2-4 TB/month based on the number of your validtors and other load on the network. |
 | Operating system | Linux 64-bit | - |

+The backslashes "\" in the example commands are line breaks.
+You must remove them and convert the commands into one line of text before executing.

 ## Synchronize system time